Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Method

 \subsection{Initial Dynamic Neural Volume Representation}

 The initial representation comprises a static NeRF $\network^\static$ and a dynamic NeRF $\network^\dynamic$.
 The static network predicts a color $\xcol$, density $\sigma$, and blending weight $v$ (\cref{eq:nsff_static}), and the dynamic network predicts time-varying color $\xcol_i$, density $\sigma_i$, scene flow $\flowscene_i$, and occlusion weights $w_i$ (\cref{eq:nsff_dynamic}).
-In both network architectures, other than position $\xpos$, direction $\direction$ is added to a late separate head and only conditions the estimation of color $\xcol$.
+In both network architectures, other than position $\xpos$, we add direction $\direction$ to a late separate head to only condition the estimation of color $\xcol$.

 To produce a pixel's color, we sample points at distances $t$ along the ray $\xpos_t=\xpos-\direction t$ between near and far planes $t_n$ to $t_f$, query each network, then integrate transmittance $T$, density $\sigma$, and color along the ray from these samples~\cite{mildenhall2020nerf}.
 For brevity, we omit evaluating at $\xpos_t,\direction$, \eg, $\sigma^\static(\xpos_t)$ is simply $\sigma^\static$; $\xcol^\static(\xpos_t,\direction)$ is simply $\xcol^\static$.